mr7brown/portfolio/docs/Developer/Git/git-setup.md

 In this excercise, you will:

 1. Create and initialize a local Git repo.
-1. Create and modify new files
+1. Create and modify new files.

 ### 1. Creating a Git Repository

-For this exercise we will work from the desktop - so it is easy to find and delete later.
+As stated earlier, we will work from the Desktop for this tutorial.

 1. Create a new project folder:

 ```
+# Change terminal location to desktop
 $ cd desktop
+# Create a new project folder
 $ mkdir new-git-repo
+# Change terminal location to the new folder
 $ cd new-git-repo
 ```

 This takes you from your `/home` directory to the `home/desktop` directory, creates a new repository `<new-git-repo>`, and then changes your working directory to the new folder `home/desktop/new-git-repo` .

-1. Check Git status
+2. Check Git status

 ```
 # This tells you the current status of the repo